ironhack-labs/lab-file-upload/README.md

 You should create routes to create new comments.
 Comments should be displayed on the Post *show* page.

-### Iteration 4 | Deploy!
+### Iteration 4(Bonus) | Display

-The last step in IronTumblr should be to deploy to Heroku.
-Don't forget to deploy your database on mongolab.
+The last step in IronTumblr should be to deploy display a users profile with a link to each post that they have made.
+As well as

-Your site should be live and functioning with a working URL.
+displaying the post witht he comments that belong to that post.

+Happy Coding!